 What about leftovers?

-If you’d rather use chicken, check out this easy recipe for super tasty chicken fajitas!
+Personally, I am partial to beef.
+But if you’d rather use chicken, check out this easy recipe for super tasty chicken fajitas!

 - 1 teaspoon fine sea salt

 - 1/2 teaspoon red pepper flakes